-There might have been many applications, such as communication between novices or assistants and their higher-ranking elites through chambers or anterooms.
+There might have been many applications for this old phone, such as communication between novices or assistants and their higher-ranking elites through chambers or anterooms.
 No face-to-face contact would have been needed, preserving status and ensuring security.

-Like many other ancient marvels , it might also have been a device to astound the faithful.
+Like many other ancient marvels , the Chimu telephone might also have been a device to astound the faithful .
 Disembodied voices emitting from a hand-held object might have shocked and convinced people of the importance and station of the upper class or priests.

 Or, there are some who consider the gourd and twine object as merely a child’s toy.
 If such novelties are not our modern sacred objects, why must they have been believed to be religious items or priestly tools to humans of the past?

 - Medical Mystery of Usermontu: Why the Discovery of 2,600-Year-Old Knee Screw Left Experts Dumbfounded

 - 6 Advanced Ancient Inventions Beyond Modern Understanding

 The artifact was in the possession of Baron Walram V. Von Schoeler, a Prussian aristocrat, who is less flatteringly described as a “shadowy Indiana Jones-type adventurer.”
 He participated in many excavations in Peru in the 1930s, and may have dug up the artifact himself from the ruins of Chan Chan .